 WHEN IS THE DECISION MADE?

-I strive to make the decision to close by 5:30 a.m.
-School closing information is traditionally available on radio and TV stations, posted to our web site, and sent electronically to families of students enrolled in the district.
+Whenever possible, I strive to make the decision to close the night before, though the decision may come as late as 5:30 a.m.
+School closing information is traditionally available on radio and TV stations, posted to our website, and sent electronically to families of students enrolled in the district.
 Keep in mind that unusual weather conditions may force us to make the decision after this time.
 Stay tuned to television and radio stations, as well as our web site and your various electronic communication sources for closing or delay announcements.
+The first place I will post an announcement to close or delay is on my X account (formerly Twitter) @DrJoeClark_WCS and Instagram drjoeclark_wcs.

-E-mails are sent as soon as we make our weather-related decisions.
-However, there may be a delay in when you actually receive the e-mail.
-This is due to controls that many Internet service providers have in place to prevent an overload to their e-mail systems.
+Phone calls, text messages and emails are sent as soon as we make our weather-related decisions.
+However, there may be a delay in when you actually receive your email due to controls that many Internet service providers have in place to prevent an overload to their email systems.
 Unfortunately, this is out of our control and one of the main reasons we make the information available through several communication methods.
+Please be sure to read our “Getting Connected” information online to make sure you can receive all three direct notifications.

 WILL WE CLOSE SCHOOL IF CONDITIONS WORSEN?